goldprice.devVSMetalpriceAPI

 Direct-answer-first responses.
 JSON-LD FAQPage schema emitted in-head for LLM retrieval.

-- Yes, on the same price band. goldprice.dev is a commodity-specialist API covering gold, silver, and copper with live oracle spot, futures settlement, and prediction-market-derived distributions from Polymarket and Kalshi.
+Yes, on the same price band. goldprice.dev is a commodity-specialist API covering gold, silver, and copper with live oracle spot, futures settlement, a forward view (CME futures curve + analyst consensus), and cross-source divergence flags.
 MetalpriceAPI is a metals-specialist REST API with a granular tier ladder from $0 to $55.99/month, spot pricing for gold, silver, and platinum.
-Pick goldprice.dev if MCP + prediction-market analytics + per-source transparency matter.
+Pick goldprice.dev if MCP + forward-view analytics + per-source transparency matter.
 Pick MetalpriceAPI if a granular ladder above $55/month or broader forex-against-metals currency pairs fit better.

-- goldprice.dev ships a native MCP server on every plan, including Free.
+goldprice.dev ships a native MCP server on every plan, including Free.
 MetalpriceAPI has no MCP offering as of 2026-04-25.
-If you are wiring gold data into Claude, Cursor, or a custom agent, goldprice.dev exposes six MCP tools over stdio; MetalpriceAPI integrations require REST-wrapper code.
+If you are wiring gold data into Claude, Cursor, or a custom agent, goldprice.dev exposes seven MCP tools over stdio; MetalpriceAPI integrations require REST-wrapper code.

 Who should pick which

 Short version: pick MetalpriceAPI for a granular budget ladder and broader currency quotes.
-Pick goldprice.dev for MCP + prediction-market analytics + per-source transparency in the same price band.
+Pick goldprice.dev for MCP + forward view + per-source transparency in the same price band.

 You need a granular seven-tier ladder and 150+ currency quotes.